 Over 40 islands, set among more than 100 square kilometres of seemingly virgin seas, await to transport you to a tropical paradise that you’d always dreamed of.
 On the islands, lush jungles cling to limestone karsts and hide waterfalls, lakes, coves, and pristine white-sand beaches.

 Even the seas around Ang Thong Marine National Park are an attraction of their own, perfect for scoping out exotic marine life while sea kayaking, diving or snorkelling.

-Ang Thong Marine National Park is open all-year-round with the exception of November and December when the monsoon season roars in.
+Ang Thong National Park is open all-year-round with the exception of November and December when the monsoon season roars in.

 Where to stay in Koh Samui